Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Numerical Examples

 Figure \ref{fig_1} presents the perfect global minima by exhibiting the relation between training and testing RMSE and the number of free parameters.
-From Figure \ref{fig_1}, we can obtain the following four observations: 1) The left figure shows that neural networks with more hidden layers are easy to produce exact interpolations of the training data.
-This coincides with the common consensus since more hidden layers with the same width involves much more free parameters; 2) For each depth, it can be found in the right figure that the testing curves exhibit an approximate doubling descent phenomenon as declared in \citep{Belkin2019} for linear models.
+From Figure \ref{fig_1}, we { obtain} the following four observations: 1) The left figure shows that neural networks with more hidden layers are { easier} to produce exact interpolations of the training data.
+This coincides with the common consensus since more hidden layers with the same width involves much more free parameters; 2) For each depth, it can be found in the right figure that the testing curves exhibit an approximate doubling descent phenomenon as declared in \cite{Belkin2019} for linear models.
 It should be highlighted that such a phenomenon does not always exist for deep ReLU nets training and we only choose a good trend from several trails to demonstrate the existence of perfect global minima; 3) As the width (or capacity of the hypothesis space) increases, it can be found in the right figure that the testing error does not increase, exhibiting a totally different phenomenon from the classical bias-variance trade-off.
 This shows that for over-parameterized deep ReLU nets, there exist good global minima of (\ref{target-optimization}), provided the depth is appropriately selected; 4) It can be found that deeper ReLU nets perform better in generalization, which demonstrates the power of depth in tackling the Wine Quality data.
-All these verify our theoretical assertions in Section \ref{Sec.Noisy} and show that there exists perfect global minima of (\ref{target-optimization}) to realize the power of deep ReLU nets.
+All these verify our theoretical assertions in Section \ref{Sec.Noisy} and show that there { exist} perfect global minima of (\ref{target-optimization}) to realize the power of deep ReLU nets.

-{\bf Simulation 2.} In this simulation, we devote to numerically studying the role of iterations (epoches) in (\ref{target-optimization}) in both under-parameterized and over-parameterized settings.
-We run ERM on DFCNs with depth 4 and width $2, 40, 2000$ respectively.
-Since the number of training data is 3265, it is easy to check that deep ReLU nets with depth 4 and widths 2 and 40 are under-parameterized, while those with depth 4 and width 2000 is over-parameterized.
-The numerical results are reported in Figure \ref{fig_3}.
+{\bf Simulation 2.} In this simulation, we devote to numerically studying the role of iterations (epoches) in (\ref{target-optimization}) in both under-parameterized and over-parameterized settings. {We run ERM on DFCNs with depth 4 and width $2, 40, 2000$ on Wine dataset and MNIST dataset.
+Since the number of training data is 3265(221 in MNIST dataset, resp.), it is easy to check that deep ReLU nets with depth 4 and widths 2 and 40 are under-parameterized, while those with depth 4 and width 2000 is over-parameterized. }The numerical results are reported in Figure \ref{fig_2}.